 Trade Desk (TTD) Receives a Rating Update from a Top Analyst

-SunTrust Robinson analyst Youssef Squali maintained a Buy rating on Trade Desk (TTD) yesterday and set a price target of $305.00.
+Oppenheimer analyst Brian Schwartz maintained a Buy rating on Trade Desk (TTD) today and set a price target of $330.00.
 The company’s shares closed last Monday at $250.01.

-According to TipRanks.com, Squali is a top 25 analyst with an average return of 29.1% and a 70.1% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Schwartz is a top 25 analyst with an average return of 29.0% and a 75.3% success rate.
+Schwartz covers the Technology sector, focusing on stocks such as MiX Telematics, SPS Commerce, and RingCentral.

-Currently, the analyst consensus on Trade Desk is a Strong Buy with an average price target of $284.17, implying a 12.3% upside from current levels.
-In a report issued on February 24, Oppenheimer also assigned a Buy rating to the stock with a $330.00 price target.
+Trade Desk has an analyst consensus of Strong Buy, with a price target consensus of $284.17, representing a 12.3% upside.
+In a report issued on February 24, RBC Capital also maintained a Buy rating on the stock with a $250.00 price target.

 See today’s analyst top recommended stocks >>